Hugo Banzer: Democratic opening of 1978 and toppling

-As civilian political leader
+Civilian political leader

 Upon leaving office, Banzer formed the ADN party (Acción Democrática Nacionalista), a large organization that attracted most conservative groups under his leadership.
 Banzer ran for elections in 1979 and 1980, obtaining third place in both contests.
 The 1979 contest remained inconclusive because, no candidate having received the necessary 50% of the vote, Congress had to determine the president.
-The legislature would have likely picked Siles had it not been for the coup of July 17, 1980 which installed a reactionary (and cocaine-tainted) dictatorship led by General Luis García Meza.
-With the military's reputation badly damaged by the excesses of the 1980–82 dictatorship, it was decided to accept the 1980 election results and reconvene the Congress elected that year.
+The legislature would have likely picked Siles had it not been for the coup of 17 July 1980 which installed a reactionary (and cocaine-tainted) dictatorship led by General Luis García Meza.
+With the military's reputation badly damaged by the excesses of the 1980–1982 dictatorship, it was decided to accept the 1980 election results and reconvene the Congress elected that year.
 That body duly elected Siles as president.

 Banzer opposed bitterly the UDP government of Siles which lasted from 1982 to 1985, but turned more conciliatory when Víctor Paz Estenssoro was elected president (by congress, due to the virtual unattainability of the 50% necessary for direct election) in 1985.
-Indeed, Banzer's party claimed authorship of some of the most important neoliberal economic reforms instituted by Paz to curb galloping hyperinflation, repress the ever-troublesome labor unions, and reduce the size of the government.
-Banzer finished second in the 1989 elections, but supported in Congress the third-place finisher, the left-leaning Jaime Paz Zamora, who became president with ADN help, in return for Paz's promise to support him in a future election.
-The former dictator again finished second in 1993, this time to the MNR's Gonzalo Sánchez de Lozada.
+Indeed, Banzer's party claimed authorship of some of the most prominent neoliberal economic reforms instituted by Paz to curb galloping hyperinflation, repress the influence of labor unions, and generally reduce government control of the economy.

+Banzer finished second in the 1989 elections closely behind the MNR's Gonzalo Sánchez de Lozada and ahead of the centre-left Revolutionary Left Movement's Jaime Paz Zamora.
+Until the 1989 election Banzer and Paz Zamora had been staunch political enemies, but driven by a shared disdain for the MNR they came to a deal.
+Banzer and the ADN agreed to vote in congress for Paz Zamora to become president, in return for Paz Zamora's promise to support Banzer in a future election.

+At the 1993 election Banzer once again finished second to the MNR and Sánchez de Lozada.
 The MNRs plurality, in coalition with the small center-left Bolivia Libre party, made it possible to confirm the MNR's electoral victory.
 In the 1997 elections, however, Banzer finished first by a small plurality, and was able to take the presidency with the support of Paz and others in a grand coalition ranging from Paz' Revolutionary Left Movement to Banzer's ADN on the right.